mtetkosk/terrarium/README.md

 After running the pipeline:
 1. Review daily reports to assess performance
-2. Adjust configuration based on results
+2. Check President's report for all picks with units and best bet selections
-3. Monitor bankroll health
+3. Review betting card for best bets to place
-4. Review revision requests to improve agent performance
+4. Analyze long-term trends using summary reports
-5. Analyze long-term trends using summary reports
+5. Check individual agent reports for detailed insights
-6. Check individual agent reports for detailed insights
+6. Monitor unit assignments and best bet performance over time